-Neither the samples nor any part, extract, or product thereof may be given or loaned to another laboratory or investigator without written consent from the authorizing person.
+Neither the samples nor any part, extract, or product thereof may be given or loaned to another laboratory or investigator without written consent from the person authorizing the loan/transfer.

-The recipient should return any portion of the tissue sample not consumed by analysis to the Division of Amphibians and Reptiles.
+The recipient will return any portion of the tissue sample not consumed by analysis to the Division of Amphibians and Reptiles.

-When feasible, it is requested that two reprints of each paper or one copy of any book that results from research on USNM samples be sent to the Division of Amphibians and Reptiles, National Museum of Natural History.
+When feasible, we request reprints (or digital copies) of each paper, or one copy of any book, that results from research on USNM specimens.

-Agreement to any other stipulations made as a condition of a particular transfer or exchange.
+Agreement to any other stipulations made as a condition of a particular loan or exchange.